Malaysia is rapidly becoming a hub for cryptocurrency and digital asset innovation in Southeast Asia.

 Moreover, they are authorised to offer a range of services related to digital assets.
 Investors must deal only with SC-approved exchanges to ensure the safety of their investments.

-HATA Digital Sdn Bhd
+1. HATA Digital Sdn Bhd

-HATA aims to provide a secure and user-friendly platform and it caters to both individuals and institutions who need to navigate the world of cryptocurrencies.
+HATA aims to provide a secure and user-friendly platform, and it caters to both individuals and institutions who need to navigate the world of cryptocurrencies.

-Luno Malaysia Sdn Bhd
+2. Luno Malaysia Sdn Bhd

 Luno Malaysia Sdn Bhd is a well-established and popular cryptocurrency exchange in Malaysia.
 As part of the global Luno platform, they have a strong international presence.

-The company emphasises security, ease of use, and educational resources making them suitable for beginners and experienced crypto investors.
+Luno serves millions of customers in over 40 different countries.
+The company emphasises security, ease of use, and educational resources, making them suitable for beginners and experienced crypto investors.

-Tokens Provided: Bitcoin (BTC), Ethereum (ETH), XRP (XRP), Solana (SOL), Maker (MKR), Aave (AAVE), Curve (CRV), Polkadot (DOT), Polygon (MATIC), Avalanche (AVAX), Cardano (ADA), Chainlink (LINK), Uniswap (UNI), Litecoin (LTC) and Bitcoin Cash (BCH). – Source: Luno Price.
+Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), Solana (SOL), Aave (AAVE), Curve (CRV), Polkadot (DOT), Polygon (POL), Avalanche (AVAX), Cardano (ADA), Chainlink (LINK), Uniswap (UNI), Litecoin (LTC), Bitcoin Cash (BCH), Algorand (ALGO), and Stellar (XLM).

-MX Global Sdn Bhd
+3. MX Global Sdn Bhd

 They have received strategic investment from Binance, one of the world’s largest crypto exchanges, further strengthening their position in the market.